Sharing is caring!

 Senior Family: $25

-The Walking Trail at Great Plains Nature Center is in Chisholm Creek Park, and it’s one of the largest parks in Wichita.
+The Walking Trail at Great Plains Nature Center is in Chisholm Creek Park, one of Wichita’s largest parks.
 It’s on 282 acres and has 2.5 miles of paved trails that cross native and restored prairies, wetlands, ponds, and more.
-Bikes and pets are required to stay on the path around the outside of the park, but are not allowed on the interior trails.
+Bikes and pets must stay on the path around the outside of the park but are not allowed on the interior trails.
 The bicycle path can be accessed from Oliver Street.

 Chisholm Creek Park: